Engineering Leadership Academy

 - Strategic Planning

-- What it Means to the an Owner or Officer
+- What it Means to be an Owner or Officer

 Nine months.
-The program begins with a kick-off retreat at Lanier Islands from September 27-29, 2018, followed by three bi-monthly Learning Days, and ending with a day of case study presentations, dinner, keynote and graduation ceremony in May 2019.
+The program begins with a kick-off retreat at Lanier Islands from September 17-19, 2020, followed by three bi-monthly Learning Days, and ending with a day of case study presentations, dinner, keynote, and graduation ceremony in May 2021.
 All sessions are mandatory.